Martin Huston: Life and career

-In 1955 to 1956 Huston starred as Skipper in the television series Jungle Jim.
+From 1955 to 1956, Huston starred as Skipper in the television series Jungle Jim.
 He also starred in two more television shows, Too Young to Go Steady and Diagnosis: Unknown.
 Huston made his theatrical debut in 1959 in the Broadway play, titled, Only in America.
 Other theatre credits include Come Blow Your Horn, Take Her, She's Mine and A Race of Hairy Men!.

 Huston’s last theatre credit was in the title role of the 1970 Broadway play Norman, Is That You?.
-He retired in 1971.

 Death

 Huston died in August 2001 of cancer in Manhattan, New York, at the age of 60.